jsign/algochat/README.md

 * The SDK allows sending the transaction only asynchronously.
 After the transaction is submitted, the program scans the pending transactions until the sent transactionID is out of the pool, then considers the transaction confirmed (... not 100% true).
 * Ctrl+C will close the program immediately.
 The code doesn't worry about finishing goroutines gracefully.
 * Everything you see in the _Algorand Chat_ window is exclusively confirmed on-chain.
 I intentionally avoided _cheating_ showing new messages as soon as is submitted (before real confirmation).
 In a production chat service we'd intentionally do the opposite, display it right away with some UX signals (async).

-In case you're having troubles with the `algod.token` or `kmd.token`, stop both the node and kmd, delete the `.token` files, and start them again: `goal node start`  (remember `-d` flag if you're not using the env variable config), also recall that kmd doesn't start automatically with `goal node start`, so you should do `goal kmd start` too.

 ## Seems to be a good idea
 * Event notifications _natively_ from the SDK, e.g, a new block has arrived.